mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The smartgun features are accessed either by universal access port cable to an imaging device (like glasses, goggles, or a datajack for someone with cybereyes).
 Internal smartgun systems add 500 nuyen to the weapon price.

-An external smartgun system can be attached to the top mount or underbarrel mount with an `Engineering + Talent (4, 1 hour)` Extended Test.
+An external smartgun system can be attached to the top mount or underbarrel mount with an `Mechanics + Talent (4, 1 hour)` Extended Test.

 #### **Spare clip**